xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

   > @return: see the [API Code Documentation](./xarm_api_code.md#api-code) for details.

-- __int stop_record_trajectory(char* filename=NULL)__
+- __int stop_record_trajectory(const char* filename=nullptr)__
   > Stop trajectory recording
   >
   > @param filename: the name to save
-  > &ensp;&ensp;&ensp;&ensp;If the filename is NULL, just stop recording, do not save, you need to manually call `save_record_trajectory` save before changing the mode. otherwise it will be lost the trajectory is saved in the controller box.
+  > &ensp;&ensp;&ensp;&ensp;If the filename is nullptr, just stop recording, do not save, you need to manually call `save_record_trajectory` save before changing the mode. otherwise it will be lost the trajectory is saved in the controller box.
-  > &ensp;&ensp;&ensp;&ensp;This action will overwrite the trajectory with the same name
-      empty the trajectory in memory after saving, so repeated calls will cause the recorded trajectory to be covered by an empty trajectory.
+  > &ensp;&ensp;&ensp;&ensp;This action will overwrite the trajectory with the same name empty the trajectory in memory after saving, so repeated calls will cause the recorded trajectory to be covered by an empty trajectory.
   >
   > @return: see the [API Code Documentation](./xarm_api_code.md#api-code) for details.

-- __int save_record_trajectory(char* filename, float timeout=10)__
+- __int save_record_trajectory(const char* filename, float timeout=5)__
   > Save the trajectory you just recorded
   >
   > @param filename: the name to save